 We may also collect and use this information to:

-- Facilitate features to enhance and improve your overall customer experience, including: card payments for services, IVR, CLI, call-back, text-back, call2customer, call2driver and track-my-driver;
+- Facilitate features to enhance, improve and reduce the number of no-job bookings, including: card payments for services, IVR, CLI, call-back, text-back, call2customer, call2driver and track-my-driver;

-- Ensure that our content and information about our services can be accessed in the most appropriate and effective manner for you and your device;
+- Ensure that our content and information about our services can be accessed in the most appropriate and effective manner for service users;

 - Monitor, assess and improve the quality of our services;